Once Upon a Time in Springfield: Production

-The episode features Anne Hathaway's return to the show, this time voicing Princess Penelope.
+The episode features Anne Hathaway's return to The Simpsons, this time voicing Princess Penelope.
 Jackie Mason returns to voice Krusty the Clown's father Rabbi Hyman Krustofsky.
 This is one of Eartha Kitt's final television appearances, who posthumously guest-starred as herself, being an ex-wife of Krusty's.
-Hathaway said that she grew up watching The Simpsons with her brothers, and said that "it stuck with me...high school, college, post, everything.
-I always stop whenever it's on."
+Hathaway said that she grew up watching the show with her brothers, and said that "it stuck with me...high school, college, post, everything.
+I always stop whenever it's on".

 Cultural references

 The title is in reference to Once Upon a Time in America.
 The opening chalkboard gag makes a reference to the 2012 phenomenon in which the world was supposed to end on December 21, 2012.
 Homer, Lenny, and Carl get to see a comic from the comic series The Far Side (but not the audience) which includes a lion and an X-ray.

 While Penelope is playing the guitar in Paris, Tintin and Captain Haddock are listening at one table, crying and hugging.
 Penelope is not a real princess, despite her full name being Penelope Mountbatten Habsburg Hohenzollern Mulan Pocahontas.

 Lisa's teacher, who was wearied by all of the reports by the girls of her class about various princesses as inspirational women, said there had been one report on Princess Anne, fifteen on Princess Diana, two on "baby Princess Ingrid Alexandra of Norway" and one on Princess Leia.